criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 By choosing the capping threshold $c$ low enough (typically somewhere between 10 and 1000, depending on how much variance you are ready to accept), it is possible to get a variance low enough to use this estimator.

 ... but of course, the capped estimator is no longer unbiased.
-Choice of the capping threshold $c$ is therefore a [bias-variance tradeoff](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff)
+Choice of the capping threshold $c$ is therefore a [bias-variance tradeoff](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff).
- Instead, since $\overline W \leq W $ (and $R \geq 0$ ), the capped IPS underestimate the outcome of the tested policy.
+ Instead, since $\overline W \leq W $ (and $R \geq 0$ ), the capped $IPS$ underestimate the outcome of the tested policy.
 This underestimation is all the more important when:
  - capping threshold $c$ is smaller
  - $\pi_{test}$ is further from $\pi_0$